AvaloniaUI/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/advanced-tutorial/create-project.md

+---
+Title: Creating the Project
+Order: 2
+---

 ## Creating a New Project

 From the Rider Welcome Screen, click on `New Solution`.
 This will open a dialog with Project Types on the left and some input fields on the right.